wagtail/rfcs/text/090-sustainability-roadmap.md

 - Document a methodology to extrapolate the carbon footprint of all Wagtail websites from publicly-available data
 - Create a methodology to measure the footprint of specific features
 - Define more granular carbon footprint KPIs that could be referenced on a regular basis

-#### Top 3 improvements

-Here are the top three improvements we would recommend prioritizing:

 #### Prior work